Quarticai/QuarticGym/docs/reactorenv.rst

 where :math:`q_{out}` is the volumetric flow rate of the contents out of the reactor in :math:`m^3/min`.

-A summary of the parameters values used in this project is presented in Table
+A summary of parameters values used in this project is presented in Table

 .. image:: imgs/table_of_param.png
     :width: 400
     :align: center

-In the CSTR process model described above, :math:`c_A`, :math:`T` and :math:`h` are the state variables.
+In the CSTR process model described above, :math:`c_A`, :math:`T`, and :math:`h` are the state variables.
 The controlled variables are :math:`c_A` and :math:`h` while the manipulated variables are :math:`q_{out}` and :math:`T_c`.

 ReactorEnv module
 -----------------

-Following above discription, we provide APIs as below:
+Following the above discription, we provide APIs as below:

 .. automodule:: quarticgym.envs.reactorenv
     :members: